gitting-around/swrob-01-Exercises/Camera introduction/determineSizesInImage.md

 **Objective**: To grab images from the robot's camera and detect the distance to well-known shapes

+The robot is equipped with an Asus Xtion PRO camera, which contains an RGB and Depth sensor, similar to the Microsoft Kinect sensor.
+In this exercise we will work only on images from the RGB sensor.

 ## 1. Connect to the camera
 Connect the robot to the computer using an ethernet cable and set-up your ip-address as described in (https://github.com/au-mobile-robots/Exercises/blob/master/Matlab%20and%20ROS/ExerciseGettingStartedWithTurtlebot.md)[last week's exercise].

 On the robot launch the camera node:

 ## 2. Connecting Matlab to Turtlebot